thomasnield/oreilly_intermediate_sql_for_data/intermediate_sql_class_notes.md

 SELECT * FROM my_integers
 ```

 Generating integers can also be be helpful to "repeat-and-modify" records in a given table.
-For example, if we have a table of air travel bookings where each booking can have "x" number of passengers (such as 3 passengers).
+For example, say we have a table of air travel bookings where each booking can have "x" number of passengers (such as 3 passengers).

 | BOOKING_ID | BOOKED_EMPLOYEE_ID | DEPARTURE_DATE | ORIGIN | DESTINATION | FARE_PRICE | NUM_OF_PASSENGERS | RETURN_BOOKING_ID |
 |------------|--------------------|----------------|--------|-------------|------------|-------------------|-------------------|